apache/incubator-kie-tools/packages/runtime-tools-management-console-webapp-image/README.md

    ```

 3. Create the application from the image in OpenShift and set the deployment environment variable right from the OpenShift UI.

+## Custom Port

+The port used internally on the container can be changed:

+When building, set the `RUNTIME_TOOLS_MANAGEMENT_CONSOLE_WEBAPP_IMAGE__port` environment variable to any port you want, and the Containerfile will be built using that port.